 What is a mission statement?

 Let’s start with the basics.
 You’ve probably heard that a mission statement is the lifeblood of your business.
 But what really is it?
 A mission statement takes the ‘why’ of what you do and consolidates it into about one to two sentences (and no, a run-on sentence that’s the length of a paragraph does not qualify).
-This abbreviated expression of your values and purpose helps everyone who encounters your work to immediately understand what you’re all about.
+This abbreviated expression of your values and purpose helps everyone who encounters your work to immediately understand what you’re all about (much like your elevator pitch).
 It's different from an executive summary but still important to your business.
 And it serves to remind you and your employees why you continue walking in the door each morning.